Demailly-Lelong numbers on complex spaces: Introduction

 where $D = \sum_i a_i E_i$ so that $\ddc \vph \circ \pi = \sum_{i \in I} a_i [E_i] + R$ with $\nu(R,E_i) = 0$ for all $i \in I$.
 In particular, there is a constant $C_x \geq 1$ such that

 for all germs of plurisubharmonic functions $\vph: (X,x) \to \BR \cup \{-\infty\}$. \end{bigthm}

-In particular, if one of these Lelong numbers is zero, then so is another one: \begin{bigcor} Let $X$ be an $n$-dimensional locally irreducible reduced complex analytic space and let $x \in X$.
+Combining \eqref{eq:slope<DL} and Theorem~\ref{bigthm:intersection_and_comparison}, if one of these Lelong numbers is zero, then so is another one: \begin{bigcor} Let $X$ be an $n$-dimensional locally irreducible reduced complex analytic space and let $x \in X$.
 Then given any germ of plurisubharmonic function $\vph: (X,x) \to \BR \cup \{-\infty\}$, we have

 \end{bigcor}

 It is natural to wonder whether a uniform version of the comparison still holds; namely, a comparison independent of both the base point $x$ and the plurisubharmonic function $\vph$ (see Question~\ref{ques:general_comparison}).